-Except for the difference on the director's remuneration in 2019, which was due to a voluntary pay cut of directors, the other differences were accounted for as changes in accounting estimates and recognized as profit or loss in the years 2020 and 2019.
-Information on the remuneration to employees and directors, approved in the board of directors' meetings, can be accessed in the Market Observation Post System website.
+The aforementioned differences were accounted for as changes in accounting estimates and recognized as profit or loss in the years 2021 and 2020.
+Information on the remuneration to employees and directors, approved in the Board of Directors' meetings, can be accessed in the Market Observation Post System website.

-(y) Other income
+(x) Other income